Uber shares pop as company is slated to join S&P 500

 "Following the inclusion, we expect UBER to lean into growth and share buybacks, which should increase investor sentiment for growth/return in 2024," the analysts wrote in a note Sunday.

 Members of the index must have positive earnings in the most recent quarter and over the prior four quarters in total, according to S&P's rules.
-Uber reported net income of $221 million on $9.29 billion in revenue in its third quarter, and in the past four quarters altogether, it generated over $1 billion in profit.
+Uber reported net income of $221 million on $9.29 billion in revenue for its third quarter, and in the past four quarters altogether, it generated more than $1 billion in profit.

 Uber also has a market cap of about $118 billion, which surpasses the S&P's criteria that companies must have an adjusted market cap of at least $14.5 billion.